-- Depending on the jurisdiction, providing legal advice might include a wide and diversified range of service areas including both corporate and commercial services to audit clients, such as: - Contract support. - Supporting an audit client in executing a transaction. - Mergers and acquisitions. - Supporting and assisting an audit client's internal legal department. - Legal due diligence and restructuring.
+- Depending on the jurisdiction, legal advisory services might include a wide and diversified range of service areas including both corporate and commercial services to audit clients, such as: - Contract support. - Supporting an audit client in executing a transaction. - Mergers and acquisitions. - Supporting and assisting an audit client's internal legal department. - Legal due diligence and restructuring. - Factors that are relevant in evaluating the level of self-review or advocacy threats created by providing legal advisory services to an audit client include: - The materiality of the specific matter in relation to the client's financial statements. - The complexity of the legal matter and the degree of judgment necessary to provide the service. - 608.4 A3 Examples of actions that might be safeguards to address threats include: - Using professionals who are not audit team members to perform the service might address a self-review or advocacy threat. - Having an appropriate reviewer who was not involved in providing the service review the audit work or the service performed might address a self-review threat.